 11. Claim the Mileage Deduction Instead of Auto Expenses

 Are gas prices on the higher or lower side?
-In the case of the former, you might consider claiming the mileage deduction instead of the deduction for auto expenses.
+In the former case, you might consider claiming the mileage deduction instead of the deduction for auto expenses.
 Numerous mobile apps make it much easier to track your mileage.

 12. Don’t Save Everything For One Day